spark-mv/cdn/BWsaver_install.md

 Implementation should take only a few minutes.
 Follow the [step by step guide] (https://github.com/hola/cdn/blob/master/install.md)

-If you have any questions during implementation, please email cdn-help [at] hola [dot] or skype:holacdn.com
+If you have any questions during implementation, please email cdn-help [at] hola [dot] org, or skype:holacdn.com

 ## **_Hola bandwidth saver is free for commercial & non-commercial use._**